 Until you are able to quit, there are ways to reduce your child’s exposure to smoke:

-CF is a serious chronic illness, one that can cause social, emotional and psychological problems for your entire family.
+Cystic Fibrosis is a serious chronic illness, one that can cause social, emotional and psychological problems for your entire family.
 It’s normal for you to be concerned or to feel worried, guilty, fearful, angry and resentful.
 But it’s important that everyone in your family works through these feelings.

 Our social worker, along with other team members at the Cystic Fibrosis Center, can help.
 Our goal is to help you and your child to have as normal a life as possible.
 In addition to working with individual families, we offer an annual education day for newly diagnosed cystic fibrosis patients and their families.

 Our healthcare team can help you and your teenager deal with these issues during adolescence.
-We expect your teenager to grow into adulthood and have career goals, financial concerns and a family if she so chooses.
-Our transition program will help your teenager as she moves toward adult care and an adult lifestyle.
+We expect your teenager to grow into adulthood and have career goals, financial concerns and a family if he / she so chooses.
+Our transition program will help your teenager as he / she moves toward adult care and an adult lifestyle.
 Your teenager will meet adult CF specialists at Cincinnati Children’s who will eventually care for your young adult at the University Hospital CF Center.
-By making this a smooth, cooperative transition, we can reach the best possible care outcome for your child as she becomes an adult.
+By making this a smooth, cooperative transition, we can reach the best possible care outcome for your child as he / she becomes an adult.